ramAdam/gdx-ai-demo/README.md

 https://github.com/libgdx/gdx-ai.git

-Could be very useful to see running demos, without wasting time on trying to figure out, how to run it from main repository.
+Could be very useful to see running demos, without wasting time on trying to figure out, how to run it.